-Our goal is to support students to become positive, productive citizens within and outside of Mayfield School.
-When a student engages in unacceptable behaviour, we will work with students, parents and families to respond in a way that helps the student learn about appropriate choices and to help all people continue to feel safe and respected.
+Where appropriate, parents are included in the process of conversation and consequence, and will be informed of consequences and interventions for their child, with the understanding that school administration is responsible for final decisions.
+Our goal is to support students to become positive, productive citizens within and outside of our school walls.
+Although staff focus on encouraging and celebrating the positive, there are times when students will make choices that are inappropriate or unsafe.
+When this happens, we will work with students, parents and families to respond to unacceptable behaviour in a way that helps students to learn from their mistakes, and to help all students continue to feel safe and respected at Evansdale School.

 Edmonton Public Schools is helping to shape the future in every one of our classrooms.
 We're focused on ensuring each student learns to their full potential and develops the ability, passion and imagination to pursue their dreams and contribute to their community.